 If your appliance is still under warranty, the manufacturer will be liable to fix these issues.
 If your warranty has expired, however, you’ll have to fix the faulty part(s) yourself — or invest in a new appliance altogether (we’ve got some recommendations for you!).
 Here’s our comprehensive guide to fixing a squeaky dryer.

-If the dryer belt develops wear or has simply become slack with age, loose or poor fit with the drum itself may cause slippage and squeaking.
+If the dryer belt develops wear or has simply become slack with age, a loose or poor fit with the drum itself may cause slippage and squeaking.
 If this is the case, you’ll need to replace this part.
 Fortunately, this is a pretty easy fix.

-First, remove the lint trap insert and unscrew the the two screws connecting the lid to the dryer frame.
+First, remove the lint trap insert and unscrew the two screws connecting the lid to the dryer frame.
 Using a putty knife along the bottom lip of the dryer top, you should now be able to flip open the top of the dryer.
 Next, prop up the lid and use a screwdriver to remove the locking tab on the wire harness plug.
-You’ll need to remove the mounting screws along the front panel next; you will probably need a nut driver for this task.
+You’ll need to remove the mounting screws along the front panel next.
+You will probably need a nut driver for this task.
 You should now be able to remove the front panel of the unit.

-Note: all of these basic repairs will start with this exact same process.
+Note: All of these basic repairs will start with this exact same process.

 Simply slide off the old belt at this point and wrap the new belt around the drum.
 Next, thread the remaining belt slack through the idler pulley and around the motor pulley.
 It’s as simple as that.
-Now replace the front panel and connect the wire harness plug.
-Lower the lid, apply the screws to the lint catch housing, and reinsert the lint catch.
+Now, replace the front panel and connect the wire harness plug.
+Lower the lid, apply the screws to the lint catch housing and reinsert the lint catch.

 If the idler pulley is faulty, the component will squeak while the appliance is running.
-This process starts the exact same way as the previous replacement method: Remove the lid and front panel and disconnect the wire harness plug.
+This process starts the exact same way as the previous replacement method: Remove the lid and front panel, and disconnect the wire harness plug.
 Now, unthread the drive belt from the idler pulley.
-The pulley itself sits in a small bracket in the base of the dryer; you’ll need to detach the part from this bracket housing.
-Next, simply place the new idler pulley in the same bracket and thread the belt through the wheel and around the motor pulley.
+The pulley itself sits in a small bracket in the base of the dryer.
+You’ll need to detach the part from this bracket housing.
+Next, simply place the new idler pulley in the same bracket, and thread the belt through the wheel and around the motor pulley.

-Once inside of the unit, remove the the belt from the drum and lift the drum itself out of the dryer housing.
+Once inside of the unit, remove the belt from the drum and lift the drum itself out of the dryer housing.
 The drum glide bearings are located along the edge of the drum.
 Release the two-pronged locking tabs along the edge of the bearings and discard these worn components.
 It is important to note that you may need a pair of pliers to pinch these locking tabs together before removing them.

 Now align the locking tabs on the glide bearings with the openings along the drum itself and insert the prongs.
 You will now need to replace the felt seal along the front panel.
 Remove the retaining clips around the seal with a pair of pliers.
 Simply remove the old seal and push the new one into place inside the channel housing and reinsert the retaining clips.
-Now place the drum back inside of the dryer and connect the belt.
-Voila.
+Place the drum back inside of the dryer and connect the belt.

-If the problem is in fact the dryer motor, you may need to have a long conversation with yourself about your relationship with your current dryer.
-Dryer motors can be expensive and it might be worth it, at this point, to just invest in a new appliance — might we suggest one of these?
+If the problem is, in fact, the dryer motor, you may need to have a long conversation with yourself about your relationship with your current dryer.
+Dryer motors can be expensive, and it might be worth it, at this point, to just invest in a new appliance — might we suggest one of these?
 You’ll always have the memories.